whatsupmailbox/whatsupmailbox.github.io/_posts/2016-04-08-Luxor-Box-Special-Edition-Summer-Fun-2016-Box-Spoiler.md

 <p>There are VERY limited quantities of this box and it is ONLY available for pre-order purchase until
 Sunday, April 10th 2016 at 5pm EST.  3 days ONLY or while supplies last.
-Our last Special Edition Box sold out in less than 30 hours!</p>
+Their last Special Edition Box sold out in less than 30 hours!</p>

 <p>For more details & answers to ALL of your questions on this box,
 please visit <a href="http://www.luxorbox.com/#!june-special-edition-faq/c1rp8" target="_blank">The June Special Edition FAQ page</a>.</p>